My interview in Techgoss.

 Indu Muralidharan (IM): I grew up in Madras as Chennai was called in the nineties.
 I graduated in Electronics and Communication Engineering from the University of Madras and worked in a software product development MNC in Trivandrum for a few years, was posted in Tokyo for about a year in between.
 Now I am back in my hometown Chennai where I work as Senior eCommerce Project Manager in a UK based company.

 TG: Tell us about Reengineers.
 The premise is very interesting.
 How did the book happen?
 What brought the plot to you?
 How much time did you take to write this?

 IM: When I first started writing, I found myself gravitating to the path of writers who have explored and stretched the boundary lines between fiction and reality.
-I rejoiced every time I reread Muriel Spark’s novels about literary protagonists whose narrative interweaves between fiction and reality in the world of the book while being cognizant at the same time of the reality of the reader’s world outside it.
+I rejoiced every time I reread Muriel Spark’s novels about literary protagonists whose narrative interweaves between fiction and reality in the world of the book while being cognizant at the same time of the reader’s world outside it.
 Thus inspired, I wrote ‘The Reengineers’ which blends the metafiction genre with young adult coming-of-age fiction through the premise of a character who writes the story of his author.